 I wrote and recorded five albums in as many years, four of which were published.
 The fifth (Keep The Peace) was shelved after completion in 2007, though the song Gentle Folly originates from this 'lost' album.

 All my albums are self-written, self-produced and self-recorded.
 I also play and sing everything.

 This compilation album is available to stream or download on all major digital platforms.

 I was the singer, guitarist and principal songwriter with Chances R during the first half of the 90s.
 Alongside me were Roy Harrill (guitar & vocals), Paul Jolliffe (bass), John Bidder (drums) and, eventually, Pete Jennings (keyboards).

 We began as a Green Day-style power trio and ended up sounding like Marillion, via a brief spell where we turned into The Wonderstuff.
 The full story can be found on the website, along with songs, videos, information and photographs.

 After the demise of Chances R in 1994, I started drumming with The Chill, Crank, Guy Charles and other bands.
 I also continued writing a lot of guitar-based tunes which failed to make any impact.
 Eventually I opted to immerse myself in studio work.

-Bluebottlegreen became a pseudonym for my electronic-based musical doodles.
+In 1999, Bluebottlegreen became a pseudonym for my electronic-based musical doodles.
 I made several albums of non-songs, some of which made it to Televisionland.
-Eventually I went back to making 'proper' music under my own name.
+Eventually I went back to releasing 'proper' music under my own name.